montagao/montagao.github.io/blog/unconventional/index.md

 {:refdef: .footnotes}

 [^1]: [See: Inversion Therapy](https://en.wikipedia.org/wiki/Inversion_therapy) - Note: I am not a physiotherapist or a medical professional in any capacity.
-Do your own research and understand the How do these relates
+Do your own research and understand the risks
 [^2]: Can't really comment on the girls' perspective, although I'm told it's not all that different
 [^3]: [Study on inversion therapy relieving back pain](https://content.iospress.com/articles/isokinetics-and-exercise-science/ies00506)
 [^4]: [Health Benefits of Garlic](https://www.aafp.org/afp/2005/0701/p103.html) (In most asian households this is common knowledge, but still, not that many people eat raw garlic)